SBDI/agentic-rag/README.md

 export GOOGLE_API_KEY=your_google_key_here
 ```

-> Note: OpenAI API key is no longer required as we're using the open-source BGE embedder for vector embeddings.
+> Note: While we're using the open-source BGE embedder for vector embeddings, the OpenAI API key is still needed if you want to use OpenAI models (o3-mini, gpt-4o).

 ### 4. Run PgVector